jekengineer/Resume2025/README.md

 I am open to any and all roles.
 I would like to be a Senior Software Engineer or a Software Program Manager.
 My skillset is focused on .NET using C# for middleware and business logic, Entity (T-SQL), and React (JavaScript).
 I'm an American Citizen and an English native.
+I hold a public trust clearance and can pass a background check.

 <br>